dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1895: Acceptance is growing for marijuana’s medicinal use.
+### T1895: Marijuana’s medical benefits and harmless recreational use argue for decriminalization.

 |Support|
 |---|